JuliaDynamics/LightSumTypes.jl/README.md

 In this case, `@compact_structs` types are almost 15 times faster than `Union` ones, even if they require more than double the memory.
 Whereas, as expected, `@sum_structs` types are less time efficient than `@compact_structs` ones, but the memory usage increase in respect to `Union` types is smaller.

+## Contributing

+Contributions are welcome!
+If you encounter any issues, have suggestions for improvements, or would like to add new features, feel free to open an issue or submit a pull request.